photoprism/photoprism-docs/docs/getting-started/proxies/nginx.md

 # Using NGINX as Reverse Proxy

 !!! danger "Getting Support"
     Since [NGINX](https://www.nginx.com/) is [notoriously difficult to configure](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+nginx), we are unable to help with this and cannot provide support in case something is not working.
-If you have NGINX related issues such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play), we recommend that you [ask the NGINX community for advice](https://www.nginx.com/support/) or try to [use Traefik as a reverse proxy](traefik.md), as it is easier to configure and much more convenient to work with overall.
+If you have NGINX-related issues such as failed uploads, [connection errors](../troubleshooting/index.md#connection-fails), [broken thumbnails](../troubleshooting/index.md#broken-thumbnails), and [video playback problems](../troubleshooting/index.md#videos-dont-play), we recommend you [ask their community for advice](https://www.nginx.com/support/) or to [use Traefik instead](traefik.md), which is easier to configure and more convenient to handle overall.

+    [use Traefik instead](traefik.md), which is easier to configure and more convenient to handle overall.

 This [tutorial](https://www.serverlab.ca/tutorials/linux/web-servers-linux/how-to-configure-nginx-for-websockets/) explains, how to configure NGINX WebSocket connections between your client and backend services.